ButinVladimir/cyberiada/ROADMAP.md

 Smuggler's city has two factions: **placeholder** and random.
 Crew members here can be hired with equipment of max quality and arms shops are available immediately with max quality.

-Completing smuggler's city will reward player with ability to hire crew members with higher quality of equipment and increase starting quality cap of equipment to purchase.
+Completing smuggler's city will increase starting quality cap of equipment to purchase.
 Maximum 6 levels are available.

 ### Cyborg city

 Cyborg city has two factions: **placeholder** and random.
 Crew members here can be hired with augmentations of max quality and hospitals are available immediately with max quality.

-Completing cyborg city will reward player with ability to hire crew members with higher quality of augmentations and increase starting quality of hospitals.
+Completing cyborg city will increase starting quality of hospitals.
 Maximum 6 levels are available.

 ### Junkie's city